San Joaquin Delta College: Arts

 The 393-seat Tillie Lewis Theater hosts Delta's Drama and Dance productions.

 The Stockton Campus is home to two performance venues, the 393-seat Tillie Lewis Theater and the larger 1,428-seat Warren Atherton Auditorium where concerts are hosted.
 Notable musical events held in the Atherton include the Delta Jazz Festival and the Choral Festival, both held annually since 1998 and 2011, respectively.
 The Stockton Symphony also houses all of its performances at the Atherton Auditorium.

 The Visual Arts Department displays exhibits in the LH Horton Jr Gallery on campus.
 Six exhibitions are presented annually: three juried exhibitions (ceramics, painting & sculpture, and photography), biennial faculty and alumni shows, a thematic small group show, and an annual student art show.
 Gallery admission is free and open to the public.

 Athletics

 San Joaquin Delta fields 13 sports across ten men's and ten women's teams, competing in the CCCAA as members of the Big 8 Conference.
 Baseball is their most successful sport to date, with three State Championship titles in 1959, 2011, and 2018.
+Their most recent state title has been in women's basketball in 2026.